Tenants' Union policy priorities

 - changes to the Aboriginal Land Rights Act 1983 that require local Aboriginal land councils to register their social housing operations with the NSW Aboriginal Land Council (NSWALC) and require NSWALC approval for a wider range of land transactions.

 The Tenants' Union, NSW Aboriginal Tenants Advice Network, Shelter NSW and NCOSS commissioned a report to investigate the effect of reforms and to assist Aboriginal housing organisations in their responses to them.
-Download the report (Word format) from the link below.
+Download the report from the link below.

 The high cost of housing is a critical problem across Australia and especially in New South Wales.